 Celery Chutney is one of the delicious Indian recipes with celery.
 A condiment served with South Indian breakfast dishes like Idli and Dosa.
 A successful attempt in developing a fusion chutney using locally available vegetables.

 Generally, celery is eaten as raw, and it will be served along with the appetizers here in the United States.
-It is crunchy, good for digestion which loaded with tonnes of fiber.
+It is crunchy and loaded with tonnes of fiber.

 Celery is not an Indian ingredient and it is really hard to find good Indian recipes with celery on the Internet.
 This celery chutney recipe is an effort to fill this gap, and I'm sure you will also approve this chutney as your favorite.

 Generally, South Indian chutney is spicy, unlike western countries which are normally sweet based.
 Furthermore, chutney normally served with breakfast dishes and also with rice.

 How does this Celery chutney taste like?

 This ultra-tasty chutney is a perfect blend of hot, spicy, sour with the beautiful aroma of celery.
 We could feel the immense presence of celery predominantly with the sourness from tamarind and the heat from the hot red chili.

 To put it in one sentence, it is the finger-licking taste.

 The main ingredients.

 This celery chutney is a typical South Indian style chutney which is hot and spicy.
-The recipe is simple and straightforward, and it is real fun if all the ingredients are available.
+The recipe is simple and straightforward, and it is really fun if all the ingredients are available.

 Celery.
 Celery grows just above the ground, and wash and rinse multiple times until the stem looks clean without any impurities.
 And there are some chances of mud stuck in between the stalk.
 So before cleaning, separate each stalk from the bunch and clean individually.

 Tamarind.
 Being a South Indian, our pantry is always filled with tamarind.
 You may also use tamarind pulp instead of the tamarind.

 Looking for the substitute for tamarind or tamarind pulp?
 Use raw mango or dry mango powder, as two ingredients are the closest substitute for tamarind.